 MENTAL HEALTH (Line 6) - Report all direct costs for the provision of mental health services, other than substance abuse services, including but not limited to staff, fringe benefits, supplies, equipment depreciation, and related travel.
-If a "behavioral health"

-program provides both mental health and substance abuse services, the cost should be allocated between the two programs.
-Allocations may be based on staffing or encounters (from Table 5) or any other appropriate methodology.
-Corporate administrative and facility costs should be included on Line 15 Column A and allocated in Column B.
+If a "behavioral health" program provides both mental health and substance abuse services, the cost should be allocated between the two programs.
+Allocations may be based on staffing or visits (from Table 5) or any other appropriate methodology.
+Corporate administrative and facility costs should be included on Line 15 Column A and allocated in Column B. (See also Q & A discussion for table 5 on page 36.)

 SUBSTANCE ABUSE (Line 7) - Report all direct costs for the provision of substance abuse services including but not limited to staff, fringe benefits, supplies, equipment depreciation, and related travel.
 If a "behavioral health" program provides both mental health and substance abuse services, the cost should be allocated between the two programs, as should associated staff on Table 5.

-Allocations may be based on staffing or encounters (from Table 5) or any other appropriate methodology.
-Corporate administrative and facility costs should be included on Line 15 Column A and allocated in Column B.
+Allocations may be based on staffing or visits (from Table 5) or any other appropriate methodology.
+Corporate administrative and facility costs should be included on Line 15 Column A and allocated in Column B. (See also Q & A discussion for table 5 on page 36.)

-PHARMACY (NOT INCLUDING PHARMACEUTICALS) (Line 8a) - Report all direct costs for the provision of pharmacy services including but not limited to staff, fringe benefits, non-pharmaceutical supplies, equipment depreciation, related travel, contracted purchasing services, etc. Corporate administrative and facility costs should be included on Line 15 Column A and allocated in Column B.
+PHARMACY (NOT INCLUDING PHARMACEUTICALS) (Line 8a) - Report all direct costs for the provision of pharmacy services including but not limited to staff, fringe benefits, non-pharmaceutical supplies, equipment depreciation, related travel, contracted purchasing services, etc. Corporate administrative and facility costs should be included on Line 15 Column A and allocated in Column B. Include 100% of the cost of clinical pharmacists on this line.